 In addition to not knowing what exactly is in fragrance, many of the chemicals in fragrances are untested

-While the chemical makeup of the fragrances is kept secret, we do know, however, that most fragrances contain parabens and phthalates.
+While the chemical makeup of the fragrances is kept a secret, we do know, however, that most fragrances contain parabens and phthalates.
 Phthalates are added to make the scent last longer.
 The EPA and U.S. President’s Cancer Panel report both show health concerns over phthalates.

 Lead in Candle Wicks, Really?